Who organizes the Orangeville Fair?

 We strongly urge you to leave your four-legged friends at home.
 Your dog does not want to come to the Fair.
 Crowds and livestock can be very frightening to dogs and dogs can be extremely disruptive to livestock.
 Dog are not allowed in any of the buildings, including the livestock barns.
 If you decide to bring your dog, please make sure it is on a leash, under control at all times, and, as always, you clean up after it.
 You will be subject to a $100 fine if your dog is not under your control at any time.

-How do I enter my rabbit, calf, needlework, zucchini etc in the Fair?
+How do I enter my pet, calf, needlework, zucchini etc in the Fair?

 Some shows are run by a separate organization during the Fair.
 Their information will be listed in the Prize Book for those sections.
 Explore our prize books to decide which items you would like to enter.
 Entries are to be the work of an amateur and you may only enter one item per section.
 Every item (animal, article or product) must be the bonafide property of the person or persons entering them.
 Be sure to read the fine print in the rules.
-Each exhibitor must pay the $5 registration fee and this will entitle an exhibitor to make as many entries into each class as stipulated in the rules specific to those classes.
-If regristration is done early enough to qualify for pre-registration then a free pass to the Fair will be awarded.
-Pre-registration is accepted in person during office hours or via mail.
-If pre-registering via mail, please add an additional $5 so we may send you tags and a pass in return mail.
-Please visit the Prize Book for either Livestock or Home Craft for full details or feel free to call us at the office.
-Once your registration has been received, you will be assigned an exhibitor number and entry tags.
+Each exhibitor must pay the $8 registration fee and this will entitle an exhibitor to make as many entries into each class as stipulated in the rules specific to those classes.
+Homecraft registration is available by clicking here for assistance contact email@example.com.
+Please visit the Prize Book for either Livestock or Home Craft for full details or feel free to call us at the office (519) 942-9597.
 Complete your entry tags and attach them to your exhibits.
 Drop off your exhibits on the day they are due at the time they are due.
 Once the Fair begins, stroll through the exhibit hall to see if you are a winner!

 Some Animal Safety Tips: